House Price Watch

 100 most expensive houses in Grange de Lings CP

-In the charming area of Grange de Lings CP, part of West Lindsey, the housing market has seen some notable transactions.
-The most expensive house sold for £250,000 back in 2003, while the least expensive fetched £36,000.
-Since 1995, there have been 13 sales, with the latest occurring in 2017.
-Interestingly, 9 of the homes are located on the same street, including A15, Hall Lane, Horncastle Lane, and St Georges Lane.
+In the charming area of Grange de Lings CP, nestled within West Lindsey, property transactions tell an intriguing story.
+The most expensive house sold for an impressive £250,000 in 2003, while the least costly was just £36,000.
+Over the years, there have been 13 sales since 1995, with the latest sale recorded in 2017.
+Interestingly, 9 of these homes can be found on the same street, which includes A15, Hall Lane, Horncastle Lane, and St Georges Lane.

 Sold in March 2003